 How can I save money on my power bills?

-Here are a few proactive things you can do to reduce your power bills in preparation for the pending price hike (and some longer term solutions too):
+Here are a few other things you can do to reduce your power bills in preparation for the pending price hike (and some longer term solutions too):

 This one might seem obvious, or even a little silly, but if you adjust some of your power usage habits, it all helps.

 I’ll always remember my Environmental Educator mother teaching hoards of children in the 80’s and 90’s (she was ahead of her time) simple tricks like:

 - Switching off the lights when you leave a room

 - Not holding the fridge door open whilst you slowly decide what you want to cook for dinner

 - Keeping hot showers short (perhaps the length of your favourite song)